-From the Peru-Ecuador border of Huaquillas to Guayaquil it is a couple of hours drive; I reckon some 250 kilometers.
-I had checked some guidebooks and other tourist info and it didn’t appear that there was much of interest along the way.
+From the Peru-Ecuador border of Huaquillas to Guayaquil it is a couple of hours’ drive; I reckon the distance is some 250 kilometers.
+I had checked my guidebooks and it seemed that the first part of our travels in Ecuador wouldn’t be the most interesting.

-I found a brochure from our previous visit to Ecuador about a petrified forest, inland from Huaquillas and decided that this might be a nice detour.
+I found a brochure from our previous visit to Ecuador about a petrified forest, inland from Huaquillas and decided that this might be an interesting detour.
 This detour led to another, and a couple of surprising stops in between.

-Our 5-hour trip to Guayaquil turned into a 5-day exploration.
+Our 5-hour trip to Guayaquil turned into a 3-day exploration.

-Going off the main track doesn’t always bring interesting moments though.
-I remember during our previous visit to Ecuador we drove a couple of detours and were disappointed.
-We had driven a lot of kilometers for nothing.
+Taking off-the-beaten-track trails doesn’t always bring interesting moments though.
+I remember that during our previous visit to Ecuador, we drove a couple of detours and were disappointed.
+We had driven many kilometers for nothing.
 Such is life.
 But if you don’t try, you won’t find out, won’t you?

 This time we struck it lucky!